 Certain lines of work, such as construction and factory jobs, are more prone to workplace accidents.
 Wrongful deaths in the workplace can happen as a result of many factors, including falls, vehicle-related accidents, exposure to harmful substances, and hazardous working environments.
 If the death of an employee is determined to be the result of employer negligence, the incident can be reported as a wrongful death.

-The National Safety’s Council’s latest 2017 statistics show that poisoning is the top cause of preventable injury-related death in Arizona.
-In total, there were 1,405 reported cases of death by poisoning in Arizona during 2017.
+The National Safety Council‘s 2021 statistics show that poisoning is the top cause of preventable injury-related death in Arizona.
+In total, there were 2,491 reported cases of death by poisoning in Arizona in 2021.
 On a national level, poisoning is also the most common cause of preventable injury-related death.

 Falls and motor vehicle accidents accounted for the second and third most prominent cause of preventable death in Arizona.
-Looking at preventable injury-related deaths overall, Arizona had a total of 4,184 deaths during 2017.
+Looking at preventable injury-related deaths overall, Arizona had a total of 5,398 deaths in 2021.
 Victims aged 15 and up accounted for most of these deaths.

 A statute of limitations determines how long after an event you can take legal action against someone.
 Each state has a different statute of limitations for wrongful deaths.
 You must know what your state’s statute of limitations is if you wish to take legal action for the wrongful death of a loved one.

 In Arizona, the statute of limitations for injury and wrongful death is two years.
 Therefore, a surviving spouse, child, or parent can take legal action against someone else within two years of the victim’s death.
 Personal representatives of the individual and the deceased person’s estate may also sue for wrongful death.